 These are all based on low-competition keyword opportunities I found & evaluated.

-When I was a beginner to affiliate marketing (having received training from Five Figure Niche Site course) I learned how to do keyword research.
+When I was a beginner to affiliate marketing (having received training from Multi Profit Site formally Five Figure Niche Site) I learned how to do keyword research.

 The main approach we learn is using the keyword golden ratio (KGR) to further narrow down and target low-competition keywords.